 (b) any other qualification the prerequisites for which, in the CEO’s opinion, require a person to meet or exceed the recreational skipper’s competency requirements.

 [Regulation 47C inserted in Gazette 10 Feb 2006 p.
-671-2.]
+671-2; amended in Gazette 14 Jun 2013 p.
+2238.]

 47CA.
 Transitional — prior ownership or qualifications